 I dismissed this as I knew I couldn't be.
 She did the test just in case and we were both laughing as we felt it couldn't be.
 When she checked it spoke loud and clear, I was five weeks gone.
 Needless to say I was shocked and started to cry.
 The shock and fear was enormous.

-In August 2012 I had an endometrial abalation done for heavy menstrual bleeding.
+In August 2012 I had an endometrial ablation done for heavy menstrual bleeding.
 I had been bleeding every day previous to that for up to 18 months.
-I was diagnosed with adenomyosis and endometrial abalation was the best option.
+I was diagnosed with adenomyosis and endometrial ablation was the best option.
 This treatment was done as we did not want any more children.

-I have a 17 and 14 year old already.
+I have a 17 and 14-year-old already.
 After my 14 year old we had already decided not to have any more children because of a horrendous pregnancy in which both my son and I were lucky to survive.
-I had pre eclampsia and under active thyroid problems.
-There was problems with the placenta at four months.
+I had pre-eclampsia and underactive thyroid problems.
+There were problems with the placenta at four months.

-Needless to say my son was pre term, small for dates and had to be in the neo natal unit.
-I had high blood pressure and I was at risk of stroke after the birth.
+Needless to say, my son was preterm, small for dates and had to be in the neonatal unit.
+I had high blood pressure and I was at risk of stroke after birth.

-With endometrial abalation I did not think that a pregnancy was viable as I had no lining of the womb
+With endometrial ablation, I did not think that pregnancy was viable as I had no lining of the womb

 I went to my Gynie two days after discovering I was pregnant to establish the viability of the pregnancy.